MellowNight/MellowNight.github.io/_posts/2023-01-10-AetherVisor.md

 <br>

-Unfortunately, none of these features were supported on my AMD ryzen 2400G CPU, so I needed to somehow hide hooks by trapping on execute.
+&emsp;&emsp;Unfortunately, none of these features were supported on my AMD ryzen 2400G CPU, so I needed to somehow hide hooks by trapping on execute.

 <br>